 Clause 6 figure 2 of DIS 23009-9 introduces the synchronization time stamp (STS) as a configuration parameter of the REaP distribution encoder.

-The reasoning is that the as the distribution encoder introduces algorithmic delay and input timing may use a different origin, that distribution encoders may need to patch the timestamps it received from the input encoder using STS configuration parameter.
+The reasoning is that as the distribution encoder introduces algorithmic delay and input timing may use a different origin, then distribution encoders may need to patch the timestamps it received from the input encoder using the STS configuration parameter.

 Clause 6.4 then details how this can be used to deal with delayed inputs and/or mixed inputs.

-From practical discussions (see the notes of the 2023 REaP workshop in [1]), there was some discussion if applying such patching is not the responsibility of the packager (instead of the encoder).
-Reviewing the notes of the 2023 reap workshop [1] some additional comments were raised that the patching could be a function of the origin/packager.
+From practical discussions (see the notes of the 2023 REaP workshop in [1]), there was some concern that applying such patching is not the responsibility of the packager (instead of the encoder).
+Reviewing the notes of the 2023 REaP workshop [1] some additional comments were raised that asserted that the patching could indeed be a function of the origin/packager.

-In this contribution we propose a signaling STS in I-MPD (by distribution encoder) and D-MPD (by packager) and in addition extend the configuration of STS to origin/packager.
+This document describes signaling STS in I-MPD (by distribution encoder) and D-MPD (by packager) and in addition extend the configuration of STS to origin/packager.
 The rationale is that indeed in many cases it is much easier to determine the delay introduced by the redundant encoding and packaging workflow at the origination server or packager, instead of at the distribution encoder.

-In section 2 of this contribution we present the proposal of signaling in D-MPD or I-MPD using MPD@availabilityTimeStart attribute.
+In section 2 of this document the signaling of STS in either the D-MPD or I-MPD using MPD@availabilityTimeStart attribute is described.
 For HTTP live Streaming Playlists it is not necessary to add extra signaling.

 Figure 1 Figure to from DIS REaP